 Silent Hill 2 on PlayStation 2 is one of the most frightening and memorable games I've ever played with disturbing metaphors, a gripping storyline, and one of the most iconic video game monsters of all time, Pyramid Head.

 With the protagonist's struggle with heartbreak and guilt as well as the dark undertone, this song fits perfectly with the game and remains a great tune to listen to.

-Demon's Souls is a very difficult fantasy RPG with a truly epic opening theme, portraying how powerful (and scary) the evil in the world has become.
+Demon's Souls is a very difficult fantasy role-playing game with a truly epic opening theme, portraying how powerful (and scary) the evil in the world has become.
 It jumps right into the action with this tune.

 Halo is another popular series, this time in the first-person shooter genre.
 This great song ties in beautifully with the theme, and is a tune you won't easily forget.

-The Legend of Zelda is another incredible game series that hit major popularity with its 2D Game Boy games and it's first 3D release, the Ocarina of Time in 1998.
-The theme song is one of the most widely-recognised theme tunes in existence - it portrays the rise and fall of evil, adventure and heroism.
+The Legend of Zelda hit major popularity with its 2D Game Boy games and its first 3D release, the Ocarina of Time in 1998.
+The theme song is one of the most widely-recognised theme tunes in existence.
+It portrays the rise and fall of evil, adventure, magic, and heroism.

 © 2014 Poppy